alonsuissa12/CPP_EX2/README.md

 - **Graph Properties**: Provides methods to determine whether the graph is directed, weighted, or contains negative edges.
 - **Operator Overloading**: Implements various operators for graph manipulation, such as addition, subtraction, multiplication, and division.
 Unary operators for negation and increment/decrement are also supported.

+### Operator Overloading Explanation

+In the Graph Manipulation Project, operator overloading is utilized to provide intuitive and concise syntax for performing graph manipulation operations.
+Here's an explanation of why certain functions are overloaded as member functions and why some are declared as `friend` functions:

+1. **Member Functions**:
+   - Member functions are overloaded for operators that primarily operate on the internal state of the `Graph` class.
+   - These operators directly manipulate the graph data structure and its properties.
+   - Overloading these operators as member functions allows them to access the private members of the `Graph` class directly.

+2. **Friend Functions**:
+   - Friend functions are used to overload operators that require access to the private members of the `Graph` class but do not directly modify its state.
+   - These operators often perform operations that involve two `Graph` objects or combine a `Graph` object with another data type.
+   - By declaring them as `friend` functions, they gain access to the private members of the `Graph` class without being members of the class itself.
+   - This approach maintains encapsulation while providing access to necessary internal details for specific operations.

+For example:
+- **Member Function Overloading**: Operators like `+=`, `-=` are overloaded as member functions because they directly modify the state of the graph object.
+- **Friend Function Overloading**: Operators like `+`, `-`, `*`, `/` are overloaded as friend functions because they require access to the internal structure of the graph objects but do not directly modify their state.

+By carefully selecting between member functions and friend functions for operator overloading, the Graph Manipulation Project ensures a balance between encapsulation and flexibility in utilizing operators for graph manipulation.

 ### Algorithms

 The project includes an Algorithms class that provides several graph algorithms for analysis: